Skip to main content

 Is Towner Eastbourne autism friendly?

 Towner Eastbourne scores highly for autism and SEN suitability, with an overall SEN score of 93/100 from our analysis of parent reviews.
 Towner Eastbourne has warm, attentive staff who make families feel welcomed, and the gallery setting tends to be a calm environment for exploring art.
 The venue offers pay-what-you-can admission which reduces financial pressure, and they run quieter events like yoga sessions.
 The exhibition space is more intimate than expansive, and some visitors have noted the temperature can feel warm during certain periods.
+This is based on limited review data, so contact the venue directly to discuss your child's needs.

 Does Towner Eastbourne have quiet sessions or sensory-friendly features?